-Whether your kitchen benchtop is made of engineered stone or natural stone, chips and cracks can occur, and when they do, they can sure be an eyesore!
-Today’s post covers how and why chipping and cracking in your stone benchtop can happen and what steps you can take to tidy up the damage!
+Chipped or cracked stone benchtop?
+Whether your kitchen benchtop is made of engineered stone or natural stone, chips and cracks can occur, and when they do, they sure can be an eyesore!
+Today’s post covers how and why these issues can occur and what steps you can take to tidy up the damage.

 What causes cracks in stone benchtops?

 Cracks in stone benchtops can occur as a result of several things, such as:

 Temperature: Temperature shock in stone is caused by sudden, extreme changes in the surface temperature.
 This can happen when placing a piping hot tray directly on the surface that’s just been taken out of the oven, for example.
 Another way this can happen is when the stone top is exposed to sources of constant heat such as a crock pot left on all day or harsh sun hitting the stone’s surface; over time, this can cause your stone benchtop to crack.